 There are not really significant changes.
-More importantly, there are very specific target communities to be served and we now have several years experience and as we find another special needs area, we address them.
+More importantly, there are very specific target communities to be served and we now have several years experience and as we find other special needs areas, we address them.

 Do you use any information from HARC (Health Assessment Resource Center, Coachella Valley) for this (demographic handout)?